 The index vector can even be out-of-order.
 Here is a vector slice with the order of first and second members reversed.

-S [ c (2, 1, 3) ]
+> s [ c (2, 1, 3) ]

-viii.
-Named Vectors Members
+8. Named Vectors Members

-Hence, we have studied the R vector in detail.
+We have studied the R vector in detail.
 Also, we have mentioned the different type of vectors and how to use it.
 So, this above information will surely help the person who is not so much aware of vectors and their uses.
-Still, you have any query in R vector, please comment us in a section given below.
-We will be glad to solve your doubts.
+R is a beautiful language.
+The more you learn R, the more you start liking it.